FIIT-TEAM8/team_documentation/docs/modules/API server/routes.md

 * from - YYYY-MM-DD date, starting publishing date for articles returned by this request
 * to - YYYY-MM-DD date, ending publishing date for articles returned by this request
 * locale - locale of returned articles
+* page - number of current page
+* size - current maximum number of articles per page (can be up to 20)

 ### Examples